 I care deeply about the quality of education that our children receive and I would value the opportunity to be able to contribute my time, skills, and experience to the governance of Crosshall Infant School.

-Katy Stafferton (Community Governor)
+Katy Stafferton (Community Governor) (Term of office ended 29th January 2021)

 I have two daughters, and my eldest currently attends Crosshall Nursery School, and Kids Club.
 My family and I, live in Eaton Ford.